Защитник перемен

 Working Together for Justice

-We believe that by working together, we can create a community where all women and families have a safe and stable place to live, all women are economically self-sufficient, all children and youth develop the skills they need to succeed in life, and all people live with dignity, free from violence, racism, and discrimination.
+We believe that by working together, we can create a community where everyone can have a safe and stable place to live, are economically self-sufficient, all children and youth develop the skills they need to succeed in life.
+We believe in a community where all people live with dignity, free from violence, racism, and discrimination.

 Voting in Washington